-We estimate that our net proceeds from the sale of 46,600,000 shares of common stock offered by us will be approximately \$949.3 million or approximately \$1,091.7 million if the underwriters exercise their option to purchase additional shares in full (at an assumed initial public offering price of \$21.50 per share of common stock, the midpoint of the estimated offering price range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions.
+Our net proceeds from the sale of 46,600,000 shares of common stock offered by us will be approximately \$1,010.2 million or approximately \$1,161.7 million if the underwriters exercise their option to purchase additional shares in full, after deducting estimated underwriting discounts and commissions.

-We intend to use a portion of the net proceeds of this offering to (i) redeem all of the outstanding aggregate principal amount of the Second Lien Notes at the applicable redemption premium, plus accrued and unpaid interest to, but excluding, the date of redemption and (ii) repurchase 1,669,122 shares of our common stock (based on an assumed initial public offering price of \$21.50, the midpoint of the estimated offering price range set forth on the cover page of this prospectus) from certain of our executive officers at a purchase price per share equal to the initial public offering price per share of our common stock less the underwriting discounts and commissions payable thereon (the "repurchase").
-See "Certain Relationships and Related Party Transactions-Transactions With Certain of Our Executive Officers."
+We intend to use a portion of the net proceeds of this offering to (i) redeem all of the outstanding aggregate principal amount of the Second Lien Notes at the applicable redemption premium, plus accrued and unpaid interest to, but excluding, the date of redemption and (ii) repurchase 1,568,445 shares of our common stock from certain of our executive officers at a purchase price per share equal to the initial public offering price per share of our common stock less the underwriting discounts and commissions payable thereon (the "repurchase").
+See "Certain Relationships and Related Party Transactions With Certain of Our Executive Officers."
 We plan to use the balance of the net proceeds of this offering to repay a portion of the outstanding indebtedness under our Term Loan.
 Pending use of the proceeds as described above, we may invest the proceeds in short-term, interest bearing, investment-grade securities.